Guide to the Hans Horst Meyer papers, 1831-1943, 2004 and undated

 Of note are two portrait photographs of pioneer neurosurgeon Harvey Cushing (1914 and 1929), both inscribed to Hans Horst Meyer, and a warm letter from Cushing to Meyer's son Arthur, a physician.
 A sketch of a spongioblast, attributed to Cushing, rounds out this group.

-The personal papers reveal Meyer's efforts from about 1938 to 1939 to obtain a new identity card and document his family's religious descent, possibly in order to leave the country; this group includes official documents, identity and voting cards, and correspondence with parishes and German officials.
-Meyer died in Vienna while his application was still under review.
-There are a few letters from family members, one of which, dated October 6, 1939, describes in detail the correspondent's experience in Poland during the invasion of that country by the Germans, and his or her return to Germany.
-The personal papers are accompanied by a German bible, a volume of quotations, and a journal in which Meyer recorded his son Arthur's first six years of life.
-There are also photographs in the collection of Meyer with various family members: his wife Doris, shortly after marriage, his sons Arthur and Kurt, his daughter-in-law Lotte, and his grandchildren.
+The personal papers include a group of official documents, identity and voting cards, and correspondence with parishes and German officials, attesting to Meyer's efforts from about 1938 to 1939 to document his family's religious heritage and obtain a new German identity card, possibly in order to leave the country.
+Meyer died in Vienna in 1939 while his application was still under review.
+Also among the personal papers are a few letters from family members, one of which, dated October 6, 1939, describes in detail the correspondent's experience in Poland during the invasion of that country by the Germans, and his or her return to Germany.

 With the exception of the autograph album, originally in the holdings of the Rubenstein Library general collections, the Meyer papers were acquired as part of the History of Medicine Collections at Duke University.